samthor/viz-observer/README.md

 This requires `IntersectionObserver`, which [is pretty widely supported](https://caniuse.com/intersectionobserver).
 It also requires `ResizeObserver` but this was released before `IntersectionObserver` in all browsers bar one.

-For Safari 12.x, which was the only browser to introduce `IntersectionObserver` _before_ `ResizeObserver`, it supports working in a slightly restricted mode: it won't report elements shrinking, only growing, moving or being removed from the page.
+For Safari 12.x, which was the only browser to introduce `IntersectionObserver` _before_ `ResizeObserver`, it supports working in a slightly restricted mode: it won't report elements shrinking.
+It'll only report elements when they grow, move or are removed/added from the page.

 ## Notes